elupus/autosar-xcp/source/README.txt

         this will be used as an argument to AUTOSAR GetCounterValue.

     XCP_TIMESTAMP_SIZE:
-        Number of bytes used for transmitting timestamps (1;2;4).
+        Number of bytes used for transmitting timestamps (0;1;2;4).
 If clock has higher number of bytes, Xcp will wrap timestamps as the max byte size is reached.
+Set to 0 to disable timestamp support

     XCP_IDENTIFICATION:
         Defines how ODT's are identified when DAQ lists are sent.
 Possible